Many young birds swimming together.

 • evaluate the benefits of created and restored wetlands for biodiversity, including their recreational value, the scientific results from which will guide development of best practice guidelines for future wetland restoration projects.

-At the Department of Ecology, SLU, Professor Tomas Pärt and Post-Doc Ineta Kačergytė, together with SPEAR collaborators, will focus on local wetland management and its conservation benefits for birds, but also other parts of wetland biodiversity and ecosystem functionality.
+At the Department of Ecology, SLU, Professor Tomas Pärt and Post-Doc Ineta Kačergytė, together with SPEAR collaborators, is focusing on local wetland management and its conservation benefits for birds, but also other parts of wetland biodiversity and ecosystem functionality.

-Secondly, they will investigate the effectiveness of wetland creation for biodiversity not only for the target taxa such as birds and amphibians, but also for other taxa including insects, other invertebrates, fish and plants.
-They will also identify other functions that created wetlands can provide, in order to achieve cost-effective synergies between biodiversity and ecosystem services.
+Secondly, we will investigate the effectiveness of wetland creation for biodiversity not only for the target taxa such as birds and amphibians, but also for other taxa including insects, other invertebrates, fish and plants.
+This project is already in progress.
+Practical work was conducted in spring/summer 2024 in collaboration with Turku University and Hushållningssällskapet.

 Read more at SPEAR´s website